SDCL Efficiency Income Trust

-SDCL Energy Efficiency Income Trust is a large British investment company dedicated to investments in energy efficiency projects.
-Established in December 2018, the chairman is Tony Roper.
-The company is managed by Sustainable Development Capital LLP ('SDCL').
+SDCL Efficiency Income Trust is a large British investment company dedicated to investments in energy efficiency projects.
 It is listed on the London Stock Exchange, and is a constituent of the FTSE 250 Index.

+History

+The company was established as SDCL Energy Efficiency Income Trust in December 2018.
+It changed its name from SDCL Energy Efficiency Income Trust to SDCL Efficiency Income Trust plc on 21 May 2025.
+The chairman is Tony Roper and it is managed by Sustainable Development Capital LLP ('SDCL').